 You will be asked to put on a theatre gown and a pair of elasticated stockings (TEDS).
 The stockings help to prevent clots (thrombosis) in your legs.
 You will need to keep these on until you are discharged from hospital.
-You will be informed how long to keep them on following discharge.
+On discharge the nurse will tell you how long you need to keep these stockings on at home.

 You will be escorted to theatre.
-If a pre-med has been given, a theatre trolley will be arranged to collect you from the ward.
-Otherwise, a member of our team will walk to theatre with you.
+If a pre-med has been given a theatre trolley will be arranged to collect you from the ward.
+Otherwise a team member will walk to theatre with you.

-You will be taken to the anaesthetic room where you will be asked a few questions.
+You will be taken to the anaesthetic room where you will be asked few questions.
 If you are having general anaesthesia, you will be given an injection into a vein usually in the back of your hand.
-Once you are asleep, you will be taken into theatre.
+Once you are asleep you will be taken into theatre.

-You will wake up in recovery area once your operation is finished and be escorted back to your bed on the ward.
+You will wake up in recovery area once your operation is finished.
+A nurse will then escort you back to your bed on the ward.

-How is the procedure is carried out?
+How is the procedure carried out?